priyansh19/Automating_Git_Shell/README.md

 ## Git-Auto Commit

 This is an amazing small tool, which automates your usage of GIT.
 When a file changes, it creates a commit and pushes it to your remote GIT repository.

+## Git Auto Iniialise Local + Remote Repo

+This is another small toll for initialising Local as well as Remote repo.